 An essential part of personal development is the promotion and maintenance of sexual health.
-Students need accurate information about sexually transmitted infections, including HIV, and of its personal and physiological consequences.
-They need to know that in the absence of a cure, prevention is a key element in halting its spread.
-While the Church offers us a vision of human sexuality within the context of faithful relationships, we are also part of a wider society where there is a plurality of values.
+Students need accurate information about sexually transmitted infections, including HIV, and of its personal and physiological consequences, including the advances made in medicine that have made such a difference to those infected with the virus, despite which, in the absence of a cure, prevention is a key element in halting its spread.
+While the Church offers us a vision of human sexuality within the context of faithful relationships, we are also part of a wider society where there is a plurality of values, including within the families of our students.
 The widespread advocacy of so-called 'safer-sex', both in personal behaviour and public policies, will be critically discussed, so that all risks involved in sexual activity are clearly understood.